Discover. Explore. Experience.

 Roots and Branches: A Tree’s View of Santa Monica

-Delving into the intricate connections between trees, urban development, and the cultural and environmental history of Santa Monica the exhibition serves as a thoughtful exploration of how nature and humanity have coexisted — and often clashed– over centuries.
+Delving into the intricate connections between trees, urban development, and the cultural and environmental history of Santa Monica the exhibition serves as a thoughtful exploration of how nature and humanity have coexisted — and often clashed– over centuries..

 Philomathean-Club

 In partnership with SNAP we’ve developed an augmented-reality tour showcasing the historic Broadway neighborhood.
-Utilizing archival images, City-Scale technology brings the neighborhood to life, inviting viewers to walk its historic core to witness a thriving community full of schools, homes, and businesses.
+Utilizing archival images, City-Scale technology brings the neighborhood to life, inviting viewers to walk its historic core to witness a thriving community full of schools, homes, and businesses..

 Quinn Gallery

 The Quinn advances the museum’s commitment to inclusivity as we continue our mission to share the rich, diverse history of Santa Monica.
 Created in collaboration with The Quinn Research Center (QRC), an archive of Black family history and Santa Monica Bay culture; as a tribute to the legacy of Dr. Alfred T. Quinn, a prominent Santa Monica Black educator and community leader.
-Special visiting hours by appointment may be arranged for school and group tours.
+Special visiting hours by appointment may be arranged for school and group tours..

-The Celebrated Beach
+Celebrated Beach Town

 Santa Monica’s Creativity